edx/frontend-base/docs/API.md

 If additional, dynamic config is desired, it would be reasonable to add those keys into `App.config`.

+Note: By default, `App.config` is available to be used _immediately_, even before `App.initialize` is called.
+This is because environment variable-based config (using process.env) is statically linked into the application and so is available as soon as the code is loaded by the browser.
+See additional notes under `App.requireConfig` below.

 ### `App.apiClient`

 A reference to the @edx/frontend-auth authenticated API Client.